concordia-grad-computing-seminars/data-engineering/README.md

-# Introduction to data engineering
+# Introduction to data analaysis
-This covers the data engineering semester of the seminar.
+This covers the data analysis semester of the seminar.

-During this one semester semainr, targeted to an audiance with engineering background but little to no experience in modern data processing, we give a first introduction to some concepts of data processing.
+During this one semester seminar, targeted to an audiance with engineering background but little to no experience in modern data processing, we give a first introduction to some selected concepts of data processing.

 ## Topics